ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

 Run frontend
 ~~~~~~~~~~~~

-The "run_frontend.py" script serves as the application launcher for the toolkit's user interface, built using PySide6.
+The `run_frontend.py` script serves as the application launcher for the user interface, built using PySide6.
 The file concludes with the following code, ensuring proper initialization using PySide6:

 .. code:: python